What to pack / Where to go / Before you go / Country summaries / On the road / Resources / Images / Links / Home

 [see map] From Islamabad/Rawalpindi to Chilas it's about 12 hours on a bus and a good road.
 At this point mountains appear and the scenery becomes jaw-dropping as Nanga Parbat (8126m) comes into sight.
 There are some good trekking areas, but few stop travelling all the way to Gilgit (4 hours on) in one go.

 Gilgit is the biggest town in the region and apart from being a transport hub has few sights.
 Most fly (a few daily flights, weather permitting) in and out of Gilgit.
 From Gilgit you are about a day away from the border, but could spend weeks taking in the road there.
-The scenery is stunning with many day treks and the travellers hub of Karimabad, which has plenty to keep you there for days, is a few hours up the road.
+The scenery is stunning with many day treks and the travellers' hub of Karimabad, which has plenty to keep you there for days, is a few hours up the road.
 From there, Passu and Sost are again only a few hours north, but it's worth stopping, particularly in Passu with its candlestick-like jagged peaks - the mountains start to get much starker.
 The road is single track tarred, but with the danger of frequent landslides.
-It's serviced by cheap passing shared transport or you can hire a jeep or even walk/cycle.
-See image.
+It's serviced by cheap passing shared transport or you can hire a jeep or even walk/cycle. !See image.

 The road is unsealed once in China, but not too bad.
 The bus stops after about four/five hours in Tashkurgan - where you can get a nice room at a fair rate and a beer! - and continues the next day.
 The journey then continues on high grassland with huge mountains in the distance past the stunning Lake Karakul (see image) where you could stay a night if you don't expect much comfort and don't mind the cold.
 From there the road enters a valley as it descends gradually and you enter China proper. (see image) The road from here is good.
 Next stop, Kashgar - roughly nine hours travel in total.
-The bus is not great but not too bad. [see map]
+The bus is not great but not too bad. [see map] - On the way around, a blog, has some great info.

-• Food: Similar to northern Indian cuisine using lentils, yogurt and curry heavily - apart from it's more meat laden.
+• Food: Similar to northern Indian cuisine using lentils, yogurt and curry heavily - apart from that, it's more meat laden.
 Pretty good food available with ease in most towns that see a small stream of tourists.
 Many hotels have good restaurants.
 Dhal and breads are standard options.
 Great selection in cities like Islamabad.
 Apart from there, international food is hard to find.

 • Vegetarians: Many dishes feature meat such as mutton.
 Fish uncommon.
 Veggie dishes uncommon, but normally one on each menu, although it's normally Dhal.